ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 In order to do add your products, you need to use the **Scan** field.

-It lets you quickly insert the instances of a product you want to operate with either manually or through barcode commands.
+It lets you quickly insert the instances of a product you want to add either manually or through barcode commands.

 For a list of available barcode templates, check out the **[Command list](command-list.md)**.

 ### Individual scan

-Simply type in a product's code once (e.g. "0000001") in order to operate with only one pcs of it.
+Simply type in a product's code once (e.g. "0000001") in order to add only one pcs of it.
 Tap the **blue arrow** to confirm.

 ![Transfer](pictures/inv_con_transfer_single.png)

 Every time you scan, you'll be taken to the **Info** tab for the respective product.
 Successfully scaned pcs are painted in **green**.

-If more lots are present for a product, the FEFO principle determines which lot has pcs operated with first.
+If more lots are present for a product, the FEFO principle determines which lot has pcs add first.

 Incorrect product codes will generate an error.